kubedb/docs/docs/guides/postgres/update-version/overview/index.md

 6. When it finds one, it Pauses the `Postgres` object so that the `KubeDB-Provisioner` operator doesn't perform any operation on the `Postgres` during the updating process.

 7. By looking at the target version from `PostgresOpsRequest` cr, In case of major update `KubeDB-ops-manager` does some pre-update steps as we need old bin and lib files to update from current to target Postgres version.
-8. Then By looking at the target version from `PostgresOpsRequest` cr, `KubeDB-ops-manager` operator updates the images of the `StatefulSet` for updating versions.
+8. Then By looking at the target version from `PostgresOpsRequest` cr, `KubeDB-ops-manager` operator updates the images of the `PetSet` for updating versions.

-9. After successful upgradation of the `StatefulSet` and its `Pod` images, the `KubeDB-ops-manager` updates the image of the `Postgres` object to reflect the updated cluster state.
+9. After successful upgradation of the `PetSet` and its `Pod` images, the `KubeDB-ops-manager` updates the image of the `Postgres` object to reflect the updated cluster state.

 10. After successful upgradation of `Postgres` object, the `KubeDB` ops manager resumes the `Postgres` object so that the `KubeDB-provisioner` can resume its usual operations.